 If you only have mild symptoms, they may improve without any treatment after about six months, especially if you're pregnant or under 30.

 You may be offered steroid injections directly into your carpal tunnel.
 Your pain may get a little worse for a couple of days after the injection, but your symptoms should improve after that.
 However, you may find that your symptoms return after a few months, especially if they were serious to begin with.
-There is no evidence that another injection will relieve your symptoms any further.
+There’s no evidence that another injection will relieve your symptoms any further.

-There is no scientific evidence that any general hand or wrist exercises can relieve the symptoms of carpal tunnel syndrome.
+There’s no scientific evidence that any general hand or wrist exercises can relieve the symptoms of carpal tunnel syndrome.
 More research is needed to see whether special hand exercises – called nerve and tendon gliding exercises - can help.

+There’s no evidence to suggest that chiropractic, vitamin B6 (pyroxidine) tablets or magnets can help.
 There is a small amount of evidence that yoga may help to reduce pain in some people with carpal tunnel syndrome, but more research is needed.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.